FAQ: Quantcast Data

 Currently, we do not support multitouch attribution.

-Can the post-view attribution window be changed on the back end, understanding that the user cannot change the window in the UI?
+Can the post-view attribution window be changed on the back end, given that the user cannot change it in the UI?

 The organization owner can adjust post-view and post-click attribution windows at the account level.